 Christopher Chippendale is an observational painter based in Cambridge, Massachusetts.
 He was born in southern California and received his training as a painter at Massachusetts College of Art and Boston University, where he took his BFA and MFA respectively.
 Chippendale holds a previous BA in French and French Literature from Marlboro College, Vermont.
 He is the recipient of numerous grants and awards, and is represented by Soprafina Gallery, Boston.

 In addition to his work as an artist, Chippendale has published critical essays on art, curated and juried many exhibitions, and had a distinguished professional teaching career.
-He has been a member of the Painting faculty at Mass Art for twenty-six years.
+He has been a member of the Painting faculty at Mass Art for twenty-seven years.
 He currently serves as Area Coordinator for Mass Art's Painting Department.

 See his full CV here: Downloadable PDF